roobscoob/among-us-protocol/02_root_message_types/01_joingame.md

 ### Request: Client-to-Server

-This message is sent from the client to the server when attempting to join a gamem.
+This message is sent from the client to the server when attempting to join a game.

 | Type | Name | Description |
 | --- | --- | --- |